Ksdsk/Bibliotheque/Obsidian/Code Reviews/AKCSE McGill Website.md

 	- Preference: The shadows on these panels can be a bit stronger I think, because the top of the panel has no distinction compared to the bottom of the panel.
 - Projects
 	- Issue: Logos are fit to a certain dimension - some images look stretched, some looks squished, etc.
+	- Not gonna check the details English, but would appreciate a back button inside the page.
+	- Preferences: Maybe a project date would be a good thing to add
 ### Mobile View
 *Will ignore all duplicate issues and only focus on mobile view*
 - Components